Google Ads

 Clear intent, lean spend, clean traffic.

-Half of Google Ads success isn't targeting — it's filtering.
+Half of Google Ads success isn't targeting.
+It's filtering.

 Related notes